JBarberU/todo-term/README.md

 It uses git to manage synchronization but can, with a little bit of tweaking, be used without it.

+To get started:

+- Download todo and put it where it suits you
+- Add todo to your PATH
-To get started create a remote repository you want to sync with, and run:
+- Create a remote repository you want to sync with (at [bitbucket](https://bitbucket.org) they have free private repositories)

+Then run:

 ```bash
 todo -s